 Thank you God for the gift of worship songs which help us connect with you and express our heart to you.
 We love you God and would like to thank you for your unconditional and everlasting love for us.

-Now this post might have left you thinking that you agree you need to worship God as a Christian but how do you practically go about this if you are chronically sick.
-I’m currently working on a post about this, watch this space!
+Now this post might have left you thinking that you agree you need to worship God as a Christian but how do you practically go about this if you are chronically sick?
+I write about some strategies I have found helpful here.

 Note: Songs mentioned in my other posts: